beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 ---
 description: >-
-  In this guide you will find the required steps to check on your vault's harvesting and compounding rate.
+  In this guide you will find the required steps to check a vault's harvesting and compounding rate.
 ---

-# How to check your vault's reward harvesting and compounding rate
+# How to check a vault's reward-harvesting and compounding rate

 Beefy Finance's [vaults](../../faq/products/vaults.md), or more specifically the investment strategy tied to the vault, will automatically increase the amount of your deposited asset by compounding arbitrary yield-farm rewards back into more of that asset.
 This constant cycle of harvesting rewards, and compounding, happens usually multiple times per day.
 In this How-To we walk you through steps to check precisely how often the compounding occurs.